 My Repurposed Life is my name, repurposing furniture is my game.
 Sometimes I even re-do a re-do.
 This is one of those projects.
 After years of having this end of bed bench in the bedroom, it was time for an update.
 Using a coffee table as a bench for the bedroom is great for putting on shoes and/or helping the pets get off and on the bed.
 Complete tutorial to make your own.

-Reclaimed artwork doesn’t generally come with a frame.
+I needed to make an artwork rustic frame.
+Why?
+Because reclaimed artwork doesn’t generally come with a frame.
 While vacationing in Cape Cod with my daughter Jamie in late June, I actually picked up three pieces of reclaimed art.
-This sweet painting of three sandpipers scurrying on the beach is done on a piece of scrap plywood.
-The artist is John Bates of Provincetown Massachusetts….
+This sweet painting of three sandpipers scurrying on the beach is done on a piece of…

 Using two free table legs and a table leaf from the storage garage, I made this beautiful new console table perfect for a hallway, entry or even as a sofa table.
 Tips and tidbits for you to file away to use someday in your own shop.